 Enzyme Inhibition and Reaction Rate of Enzyme

-Enzyme Inhibition and Reaction Rate of Enzyme is a important topic in the biochemistry.
-We use the study in many ways. first we should know the classification of the Enzyme.
+Enzyme Inhibition and Reaction Rate of Enzyme is an essential topic in biochemistry.
+First, we should know the classification of the inhibition of the enzyme.

 - Reversible Inhibition and

 Now the Reversible inhibition can further be classified.
 There are three kinds of Reversible Inhibition —